amitspk/project-x/SelfLearning/docs/UNDERSTANDING_DOCKER_NETWORKS.md

 ```

 **Your databases are NOT exposed to the internet** - only accessible from:
-- Other containers on `blog-qa-network`
+- Other containers on `fyi-widget-network`
 - Localhost (127.0.0.1) - from the VPS itself

 ---